immutables/immutables.github.io/json.md

   - Collections mapped to JSON arrays
   - Map and Multimaps mapped to JSON object (keys always converted to strings)
   - Optional attributes - as nullable fields
+* Immutable values having only constructor - arrays of constructor arguments.

+While there's certain amount of customization (like changing field names in JSON), basic idea is to have direct and straightforward mapping to JSON derived from the structure of value object, where value objects are adapted to a representation rather than free-form object have complex mapping to JSON representation.

 To add custom binding for types, other than immutable values, use Gson APIs.
 Please refer to [Gson reference](https://sites.google.com/site/gson/gson-user-guide#TOC-Custom-Serialization-and-Deserialization)